kenhkan/noflo-woute/README.md

 The components take these types of data packets:

-* status: the status code to set.
-Default to 200
+* status: the status code to set
-* headers: the response headers to be sent back.
-Default to no custom headers
+* headers: the response headers to be sent back
-* body: the body to be sent back.
-Default to empty body
+* body: the body to be sent back
-* response: the response object.
-Required
+* reqres: the request/response object

-Note the all but the response object is required.
+Note that only the response object is required.
 This implies response object needs to be the last of these packets to hit the adapter.
 Otherwise, the adapter would have no clue when to apply these on the response object.